 - Get creative with the sleeping arrangements: We were staying with several cousins at a vacation home.
 Our older son shared a “room” (which was a walk in closet) with his 6 year cousin.
 That way they did not have to get up with their younger siblings (and tired parents) the next day.
 Of course, this is not perfect; my niece got up at 5:15 AM on the first day and awoken our son as well.
 Sharing rooms can be a bit tricky for children used to having their own room; older children should be instructed to let others sleep if they wake up early.
 They may also be a bit chatty at bedtime, but that is part of the fun.

 - Be realistic: Remember long relaxing reading sessions by the pool and sleeping on the beach?
-Yeah, me neither.
+I NOW have those again now that my kids are teens.
+This DID NOT occur when my kids were little.

 - Have fun: Although vacation with little ones may not exactly be restful, we had a ton of fun digging holes in the sand, looking at snails, riding bikes, and having lots of family meals.